sametgurtuna/passwordmanager/README.md

 python main.py
 ```
 2. Choose the appropriate option from the menu.
+(1) Create a new key: Generate a new encryption key for encryption and decryption operations.

+(2) Load an existing key: Load a previously generated key for encryption and decryption operations.

+(3) Create new password file: Create a new password file to store passwords.

+(4) Load existing password file: Load an existing password file to access stored passwords.

+(5) Add a new password: Add a new password for a specific site or service.

+(6) Get a password: Retrieve the password for a specific site or service.

+(7) Remove a password: Remove the password for a specific site or service.

 ### Notes
 Ensure you don't lose the key file you create for the security of your passwords.